Social Media Analytics: Measuring Success and Refining Your Strategy

 For example, your social media goal can be to increase followers.

-In this case, you'll have to track the content that resonates more with your audience.
-Do they share or like your video content more than carousels?
+In this case, you'll need to track which content resonates more with your audience.
+Do they prefer your video content to carousels?
 Or do you gain more followers when you share a video?

 These are questions you'll need to answer once you've set your goal for follower growth.